HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 Heading elements (h1-h6) act as a mechanism to visually indicate structure in a page’s content.
 Although these HTML elements don’t carry the weight they used to in search rankings, they still act as a valuable way to structure pages and signal other elements in the SERPs like Featured Snippets or other extraction methods that align with [Google’s new passage indexing](https://www.blog.google/products/search/search-on/).

 {{ figure_markup(
-  image="seo-presence-of-h-tag.png",
+  image="seo-presence-of-h-elements.png",
-  caption="Presence of H Tag",
-  description="Bar chart showing the percent of pages with a heading tag (level 1,2,3 and 4).
+  caption="Presence of H elements", description="Bar chart showing the percent of pages with a heading element (level 1,2,3 and 4).
 Over 60% of pages feature H1 elements in both the mobile and desktop contexts.
 These numbers hover around 60%+ through H2 and H3 and around 40% for H4.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=2103713054&format=interactive", sheets_gid="337739550", sql_file="pages_wpt_bodies_by_device.sqll"